PRIVACY AND COOKIE STATEMENT

 We will only keep personal data for as long as is necessary to provide our services, or for as long as we reasonably need to keep the information for the lawful business purposes or to comply with a statutory or other legal requirement.

-We will take appropriate technical measures to protect the personal data we transmit, store or otherwise process against accidental or unlawful destruction, loss, alteration or unauthorised disclosure or access.
+We will take appropriate technical measures to protect the personal data we transmit, store or otherwise process against accidental or unlawful destruction, loss, alteration or unauthorized disclosure or access.
 Our computers and mobile devices are password protected.

 You may exercise your rights by contacting us using the details in Contact, below.
 We aim to handle any requests within a reasonable period and, in any event, within one calendar month of the original request.